Preparing for Medical School

 As part of your application process, you will be asked to prepare a Personal Statement.
 The ability to communicate your motivation, academic and career goals, relevant skills and experiences in application essays and interviews is key to gaining admission to medical school.
 Jot down accomplishments, goals, essay themes and other ideas as you gather them.
 The best personal statements are honest, concise and seek to let medical schools know how you can contribute to the program, your peers and the community.
 To help you with the medical school application process, The UTM Career Centre and the Academic Skills Centre offer feedback for personal statements.
 Please note that editing services are not offered.
 The Career Centre offers Personal Statements Workshops three times each semester.
 You can also begin your statement by completing our Personal Statement E-Module.
 It is available to you 24/7 for your convenience.
 Seek others to read and critique your answers.
 Help is available through the UTM Career Centre.
 Book an appointment with a Career Counsellor so that we can review your statement.
 Of course, you are always welcome to drop by the Undergraduate Medical School Admissions Office in the Medical Sciences Building for application concerns to U of T, Faculty of Medicine.
 The Pre-Med Club on campus provides a comprehensive website of medical school-related links.
 In addition, they offer a variety of events (MCAT strategies, speaker-based panels) to further assist students in their application for medical school.

 We also recommend speaking to your academic/professional character referees at least a month prior to the application deadline.
-Schedule an appointment to clarify your objectives and provide them with the referee assessment form, your resume, a list of accomplishments, and a stamped and addressed envelope to OMSAS.
-Also consult the Career Resource Library materials, such as "Essays that Worked for Medical School" (MED Admission Guides bin, Health Occupational section).
+Schedule an appointment to clarify your objectives and provide them with confirmation that the secure link to your confidential assessment form will be emailed to them once you have put their emails into the system.
 In the event that you are invited to a medical school interview, make an appointment with a Career Counsellor so that we can help you to prepare for the interview.